PaNOSC-ViNYL/ase/doc/development/python_codingstandard.rst

 which gives us the most used symbols.

-I code, like the implementation of ASE, we must *not* use the ``import *`` syntax.
+In code, like the implementation of ASE, we must *not* use the ``import *`` syntax.
 Import everthing explicitly from exactly the place where it's defined::

   from ase.io import read, write

 Python Coding Conventions
 =========================